A fan’s guide – the club from early doors to today

 Local architects Cardete & Huet, aka Amsycom, were part responsible for the work, which saw the lower part of the stands knocked down and rebuilt for four games, including Wales’ 3-0 demolition of Russia.
 Le Stadium is also used as a major concert venue.

-Home fans are housed in the Virage Est (also named after TFC fan Brice Taton who lost his life in Belgrade).
+Home fans in the Virage Est, named after TFC fan Brice Taton who lost his life in Belgrade, fill the east end of the ground with colour and songs in local Occitan.

 Going to the stadium – tips and timings

-On match days, free buses also shuttle from Arènes tramway stop, which links with red métro line A, and the city’s train station of Matablau and bus station alongside.
+On match days, free buses also shuttle from Arènes tramway stop, which links with red metro line A, and the city’s train station of Matabiau and bus station alongside.

-Empalot and St-Michel Marcel Langer stations on yellow métro line B are about a 10-15min walk from the stadium.
+Empalot and St-Michel Marcel Langer stations on yellow metro line B are about a 10-15min walk from the stadium, directly linked with Matabiau and its Marengo-SNCF metro stop outside.
+On the same line is Jean Jaurès, which also connects with the Airport Shuttle bus.

 getting in